papatekken/book-manager-api-with-swagger-java-docker-aws-lab/README.md

 # Building and Deploying a Java application with Docker

+Tech Returners Execrise

+Allan Yip

+##Solution - Following steps have been done

+1)create JAR file with mvn command

+2)create image with docker locally

+3)send project with docker file to AWS and deploy

+4)update application profile to change database from h2 to a mySQL database at RDS, create JAR and deploy it to AWS again.

+5)screenshot file produced and located in folder '\screenshot'

 ## Introduction
 This repository is designed to guide you through containerising a Spring boot application using [Docker](https://www.docker.com/).